Kris-B/nanoGALLERY/README.md

 Note 1: If you already use jQuery on your site, do not include it a second time.

-Note 2: If you specify a theme, the corresponding css must also be included.
+Note 2: If you specify a theme, the corresponding css file must also be included.

 ### Method 1: use a Flickr account